Edward Street, Brisbane

 Edward Street is a busy thoroughfare in the Brisbane central business district, Queensland, Australia.
 It is a one-way street located between Albert Street and Creek Street, and runs from Upper Edward Street to Alice Street.
-It is named after Edward VII of the United Kingdom.
+It is named for Edward VII.

 A number of prominent Brisbane landmarks are situated on Edward Street.
 The Central Station, the Queen Street Mall, the Metro Arts Theatre and the City Botanic Gardens can be accessed from Edward Street.

 A number of Brisbane CBD shopping centres have entrances from Edward Street.
 These include QueensPlaza, Wintergarden, MacArthur Central, ANZAC Square Arcade and Rowes Arcade.

 History

 In 1866 a Baptist Church opened in Edward Street.